Tom32i/portfolio-old/data/article/serialization.md

 }
 ```

-Can you see how our Serializer is getting flexible and powerfull?
+Can you see how our serializer is getting flexible and powerfull?

+Here's a few more custom normalizers example I wrote for a REST API:

+- __[Doctrine's Collection](https://gist.github.com/Tom32i/773de875f92322925bd3#file-collectionnormalizer-php)__: Similar to what we did with groups an the example above.
+- __[DateTime](https://gist.github.com/Tom32i/773de875f92322925bd3#file-datetimenormalizer-php)__: The one class in my app responsible for formating Dates for the API.
+- __[Form Error](https://gist.github.com/Tom32i/773de875f92322925bd3#file-formerrornormalizer-php)__: returns a simple array with field names as keys and error messages as values.

+You might also want to extends the [`ObjectNormalizer`](https://github.com/symfony/Serializer/blob/4d03a053097b926694a878fcd4b3f230dca56717/Normalizer/ObjectNormalizer.php) shipped with Symfony Serializer component.
+It loops over the properties of the object to serialize and forward all non-scalar values back to the serializer (wich makes it works with your custom normalizers!).
+However it make no assumptions about how circular references should be treated, so it requires a little work.
+But that would be a topic for another article.

-### The Serializer(s) as service(s)
+## The Serializer(s) as service(s)

+Once you have all the normalizers you need, it can be useful to declare them as services.
+Giving these normalizers access to __all the power of a service__, like injecting dependencies that you can ask for extra information when normalizing a model (database, webservice, file sytem, ...).

-Declare a service for each of the encoders you will need:
+To do so, declare a service for each of the encoders you will need:

 ``` yaml
 services: